Use Confluent Platform systemd Service Unit Files

 Stop a service

-To stop a service, run this command:
+To stop a service, run the following command:

 sudo systemctl stop confluent-<component>